justintungonline/url-shortner-app/README.md

   `{slug, full_url}` pair or not, if there is, redirect user to `full_url`, otherwise redirect user to `/` where 404 error page will be shown
 - We are only making use of 3 config options for Firebase, `apiKey, authDomain, projectID` out of full configuration options that we obatined from step 2.
+Enter your Firebase settings in the `firebaseConfig` section

 At this stage, you can `npm run dev` to test your app locally but for us we are sure that it will work :) so we don't test and let us directly host on vercel and your folder structure should look like this